anonymous-a-rod/code-challenge/README.md

 Add also to your array the painting thumbnails present in the result page file (not the ones where extra requests are needed).

 Test against 2 other similar result pages to make sure it works against different layouts.
-(Pages that contain the same kind of carrousel.
+(Pages that contain the same kind of carousel.
 Don't necessarily have to be paintings.)

 The suggested time for this challenge is 4 hours.
 But, you can take your time and work more on it if you want.